-Fellion has worked with a variety of arts organizations including Canyon Cinema, the Denver Art Museum, the San Francisco Museum of Modern Art and the Kramlich Collection in San Francisco.
-From 2012-2019, she edited the Canyon Cinemazine, an artist-made publication for experimental film that revisits the Canyon Cinema newsletters of the 1960s.
+Fellion has worked with a variety of arts organizations including Canyon Cinema, the Denver Art Museum, the San Francisco Museum of Modern Art, and the Kramlich Collection in San Francisco.
+From 2012-2019, she edited the Canyon Cinemazine, an artist-made publication for an experimental film that revisits the Canyon Cinema newsletters of the 1960s.
 From 2014-2017, she co-organized the HÄXÄN Film Festival for filmmakers exploring psychic and mystic connections through video and film.

-Fellion was a participant in Sundance Film Institute’s first annual Art House Project Convergence Conference and has presented papers at the University of Chicago, NYU, Chapman University and the annual Console-ing Passions feminist media conference.
+Fellion was a participant in Sundance Film Institute’s first annual Art House Project Convergence Conference and has presented papers at the University of Chicago, NYU, Chapman University, and the annual Console-ing Passions feminist media conference.

 Her research interests include exhibition and distribution formats, zines and print artist ephemera, nostalgia for fictive/virtual places, and the myth of the American West.
 She is currently researching online and virtual exhibition spaces for experimental media arts.
 She has been a resident at Signal Culture (NY) and White Leaves Artist Residency (NM).